 Monochromatic color combinations are comprised of different tones, shades, and tints within a specific hue.

 Analogous schemes are created by using three colors that are next to each other on the 12-spoke color wheel.
 They all have the same chroma level, but by using tones, shades, and tints we can make these schemes original.

 Complementary combinations are created by combining colors from opposite sides of the color wheel.

 Split complementary schemes add more complexity by using colors on either side of the hue opposite your base hue.
-Tip: Avoid using colors that are exact opposites with the same chroma and/or value right next to each other either by leaving negative space or by adding another, transitional color between them.
+Avoid using colors that are exact opposites with the same chroma and/or value right next to each other either by leaving negative space or by adding a transitional color between them.

 Here is a step-by-step guide to creating your dream palette:

-Step 2.
-Tap on Draw then on the Color Chooser.
+2) Tap on Draw then on the Color Chooser.

-Step 3.
-Select your hue by tapping on the outer color wheel.
+3) Select your hue by tapping on the outer color wheel.
 Then select the saturation and brightness by tapping on the inner square.
 Make adjustments using the sliders to find the perfect color.